shaeqkhan/khan-omar/README.md

 `* fix-typo` <br>
 `master` <br>

-22. Now, open this file from the IDE file explorer and cerrect tihs typo, save the file `ctrl + S`
+22. Now, open this file from the IDE file explorer and correct this typo, save the file `ctrl + S`

 23. To view your changes in your branch - `git status`